 Touching on numerology as the alchemical root of all that is universal, my current work explores obsession and ritual through it's relationship to symbolism, human anatomy and the primordially eternal : love.

-Daily rituals, such as bathing, take on symbolic status; a cleansing, not only of the body, but of the psyche.
-Iʼm urged to purify, purge and redress those intangible inner workings; a seemingly impossible task, however, I am compelled to try.
+Daily rituals, such as bathing, assume a symbolic significance—a cleansing not only of the body but also of the psyche.
+I feel an inner urge to purify, purge, and redress those intangible workings of the mind.
+Though the task seems impossible, I am compelled to try.

 For this exhibition I have created a short video piece, ʻApophanista‽ʼ.
 Scenes from my childhood are played out in a tableaux involving my mother (the oracle), my father (a gangster) and myself, depicting tragic and not so tragic incidents overshadowed by my mother's inherited use of ancient Kabbalistic (practical) magic, and an obsessive consultation of Napoleon's Oraculum.